benjaco-edu/db-assignment-6-perfomacne/README.md

 Change the database schema so that the query from exercise get better performance.

-I have add a index on the city with the columns I apply the fiter on.
+I have added an index on the city with the columns I apply the filter on.

 ```sql
 create index city_index
   on customers (city, state, postalCode, country);
 ```

-When I run the query again, the cost is drasical reduces from to 42 to 7, still have a full table scan but it is on a small table.
+When I run the query again, the cost is drastically reduces from to 42 to 7, still have a full table scan but it is on a small table.

 ![perf](https://raw.githubusercontent.com/benjaco-edu/db-assignment-6-perfomacne/master/e2.png)